-Our WebSocket implementation process was started prior to RFC 6455 standardization.
-After it has announced, we finalized the implementation and started to test it under our systems.
-We are very happy to say that, we implemented very efficient solution for your large-scale problems.
+Our WebSocket implementation process started prior to the RFC 6455 standardization.
+After it was announced, we finalized the implementation and started to test it on our systems.
+We are very happy to say that we've implemented an incredibly efficient solution for your large-scale development issues.

-Starting from the version 2.0, PokeIn supports Hybi00, Hybi10, Hybi17 and RFC 6455 WebSocket protocols and It doesn't require any special operating system edition or IIS, Apache version in order to run.
-This is really important because we don't force you to use some special version of a server software or any other 3rd party solution to make it work.
-We bring this feature under our current licensing system without any extra fee!
+As of version 2.0, PokeIn supports Hybi00, Hybi10, Hybi17, and RFC 6455 WebSocket protocols and doesn't require any special operating system edition, IIS, or Apache version in order to run.
+You don't have to use some modified version of a server software or any other 3rd-party solution to make it work.
+And we've brought this feature under our current licensing system without any additional fee!

-This parameter's default value is -1 (Disabled) simply you need to give it a proper number. (like 3333) Please keep in mind that you should give an access right to this TCP port on your Firewall.
-(Inbound rules) In order to use port 80 for websocket connections you have two options (pick one); You can deploy your application onto IIS8 (using our PokeIn45 library) or Secondary ethernet interface on the same server (use its port 80).
-In case you use PokeIn45, only thing you need to define is 'CometSettings.ClientSocketURL' and proper PokeIn socket handler under web.config.
-Look below for details.
+By default, this parameter is set to -1 (Disabled).
+You need to give it a proper number, such as 3333.
+Just keep in mind that you have to give an access right in your Firewall to whichever TCP port you choose (using inbound rules).
+To use port 80 for WebSocket connections, you have two available options (note: you only have to pick one!): you can either (1) deploy your application using IIS8 (using our PokeIn45 library) or (2) utilize a secondary Ethernet interface on the same server (using its port 80).
+If you choose to use PokeIn45, you simply need to define 'CometSettings.ClientSocketURL' and the appropriate PokeIn socket handler in your web.config.
+Check below for details.

-This parameter's default is "IPAddress.None" (Disabled) PokeIn WebSocket system, internally creates a powerful mirror server in order to manage the socket traffic.
-So, you just define a proper IP address for this server or just give the IP address of your web application.
-For example, to locally test your application, 127.0.0.1 will just work.
+By default, this parameter is set to "IPAddress.None" (Disabled).
+The PokeIn WebSocket system creates a powerful mirror server internally in order to managesocket traffic.
+You simply need to define an appropriate IP address for this server or simply use the IP address of your web application.
+For example, to locally test your application, 127.0.0.1 will work.

-The value of this parameter by default "String.Empty" (No Origin Check) This is the security parameter to limit the callers.
-Lets say you have an application under http://domain.com and you don't want to receive a call from another domain or application.
-So, just assigning "domain.com" to this parameter will handle this task for you.
+By default, this parameter is set to "String.Empty" (No Origin Check).
+This is a security parameter that's used to limit the callers.
+If you had an application under http://domain.com and you didn't want to receive a call from another domain or application, then you would assign the value "domain.com" to this parameter and PokeIn will handle the rest for you!

-By default, client's websocket url is the same with server IP and defined port address.
-In case you have different scenarios, you may define another IP-Port combination like (http://IPADDRESS:Port) Please remember that the port must be available and accessible from firewall.
+By default, the client's WebSocket URL is the same as the server IP and port address.
+If you had a different scenario, you may define another IP/Port combination like (http://IPADDRESS:Port).
+Just remember that the port must be available and accessible from the firewall

-You just set the above parameters and let PokeIn manages the connections for you.
-If a browser has WebSocket support, PokeIn uses it.
-Otherwise it manages the traffic over comet ajax.
-OR lets say there is a problem on browser's WebSocket support (buggy implementation) PokeIn handles it for you and it switches back to comet ajax automatically on that browser.
+All you have to do is set the previously-mentioned parameters and PokeIn will manage the connections for you!
+If the client's browser has WebSocket support, PokeIn will use it.
+Otherwise, it will manage the traffic over Comet AJAX.
+Likewise, if there is a problem with the browser's WebSocket support (e.g., buggy implementation) PokeIn will automatically handle it for you, switching back to Comet AJAX automatically on the browser.

-Feel free to use PokeIn WebSocket with your cloud powered solutions.
+Feel free to use PokeIn's WebSocket support with your cloud-powered solutions!

 Port 80 over PokeIn45

-There are 2 simple changes you need to do on your project.
-The first one is to define socket handler's URL from CometSettings.ClientSocketURL and the second one is to define the socket handler under web.config.
+There are two simple changes you'll need to make on your project: first, you'll have to define the socket handler's URL from CometSettings.ClientSocketURL and, second, you'll have to define the socket handler in web.config.

-Lets say we defined below handler under system.webServer/handlers (remember! the application pool must be configured to run under 'integradeMode')
+(Remember: The application pool must be configured to run under 'integrateMode'!)

 <add name="PokeIn_Socket_Handler" verb="*" path="*.poke" type="PokeIn.Comet.PokeInWSHandler, PokeIn45" preCondition="integratedMode" requireAccess="Read" allowPathInfo="true"/>

-PokeIn supports all the 'standardized' security features by default.
-Moreover, it combines your ASP.NET session keys with the active socket connections and cross checks the identity of clients.
-Also, it prevents other applications to connect your web application's socket port.
+Be default, PokeIn supports all 'standardized' security features.
+Moreover, it combines your ASP.NET session keys with the active socket connections and cross-checks the identity of your clients.
+Also, it prevents other applications from connecting to your web application's socket port.